How to Become a Nutritionist in Australia: Qualifications, Pathways and Course Options

 Medicare and / or private health fund rebates?

-When choosing a nutrition course or degree in Australia, it’s important to understand what the qualification will allow you to do in the future.
+It’s important to understand what the qualification you choose will allow you to do in the future.
 Some courses or degrees may not let you work as a private practice nutritionist, while others may not allow you to access medicare or private health fund rebates for clients.
-It’s important to think about your career goals and what type of job you want to have in the nutrition field before choosing a course or degree.

 Academic qualifications of your lecturers or learning support

 Make sure that your lecturers, tutors and / or course developers are qualified in nutrition and / or dietetics.
-This is not a concern if you are studying a degree because in Australia, academic staff must have a higher degree than the level they are teaching (so a university lecturer in nutrition in a Bachelor’s degree level course would need to hold a masters degree in nutrition, or if you were teaching in a Masters level course you would need to have a PhD).
-Many online and private college course providers are not specialists in nutrition, and do not hold professional qualifications in nutrition.
+Many online and private college course providers are not specialists in nutrition, and many do not hold professional qualifications in nutrition at all.

 Nutrition Course Costs

 Before enrolling in a nutritionist course, make sure you are aware of all costs.
-This includes tuition fees, taxes, international currency exchange rates, exam fees, laboratory fees, clinical placement fees, and textbook costs.
+This includes tuition fees, fess for extensions, taxes, international currency exchange rates, exam fees, laboratory fees, clinical placement fees, and textbook costs.
 Keep in mind that private colleges tend to have higher upfront fees compared to public universities where you may be eligible for government-funded options such as Fee Help loans.
-Also find out if you are charged extra for extensions.
+Also find out if you are charged extra for extensions of time.

 Australian nutrition degrees